Skip to contents

 • windows (release)

-5. Go in your package GitHub repository to Settings > Pages.
+Go in your package GitHub repository to Settings > Pages.
 Select Deploy for branch as source, gh-pages as branch and save the changes.

 Troubleshooting

-Failing status check check package
+Failing check package on GitHub Actions

 Sometimes the check package GitHub Action (GHA) may fail for other reasons than failure of one or more of the checks executed by checklist::check_package().
 This is likely due to a missing dependency when the action tries to install R packages.
 In that case, the GHAs, check_on_branch.yml and check_on_main.yml files need to be modified so the missing dependency can be installed.
 To diagnose if this is the case when an action failed, you can follow these steps: